-The population
+Study Population

+The semi-experimental study included 112 eighth-grade middle school students in an Arab village in northern Israel.
+Two experimental classes (57 students, 51%) studied the subject of acids and bases using the HRA method and two control classes (55 students, 49%) used the traditional LRA method.

+Collecting and Processing the Data

-The study included 112 students who are eighth-grade middle school students in an Arab village in northern Israel.
-For the present study, which is a semi-experimental study, four eighth-graders were selected; the classes are heterogeneous.
-Thus, two experimental classes have studied the subject of "acids and bases" using the “relevance” method (HRA), according to an intervention program, and two more control classes have studied it using the traditional "frontal" method (LRA).
-A total of 112 students from the school participated in the study, of whom 57 were students from the experimental class (HRA) (51%) and 55 students from the control class (49%) (LRA).
-The first study was a post / pre questionnaire for the experimental group only, in order to examine the societal, individual, and vocational aspects, and the second research tool was a pre / post test group for both control groups; it included an experiment to test students' scores in chemistry.
-The study was designed to provide causal explanations and predict future behaviors based on a study of present behavior as well as to gain an understanding of phenomena, with a comprehensive approach to diverse and latent aspects of human behavior, and the set of interactions that characterize this behavior.
+The study was of mixed design: both quantitative and qualitative.
+In the quantitative part, data were statistically analyzed with SPSS v23 software.
+The study was designed to provide causal explanations and predict future behaviors based on present behavior, as well as to gain an understanding of phenomena, with a comprehensive approach to diverse and latent aspects of human behavior and the set of interactions that characterize this behavior.

-The research tool - The method of collecting and processing the data

-The current study is mixed design: it is both quantitative and qualitative.
-In the quantitative part, after the data were collected, version 23 was entered into the SPSS software: all the statistical analyses were also performed.
+The first study was a questionnaire for the experimental group only, in order to examine the societal, individual, and vocational aspects, and the second research tool was a test for both groups that included an experiment to test students’ scores in chemistry.
+Both studies compared results before and after the course.

-In order to collect the data for the current study, a "relevance" questionnaire was used, which examined the attitudes of ninth-grade students who participated in this study, including the control group regarding the three aspects (societal, individual, and vocational).
-The questionnaires were constructed on the basis of Stukey & Eilks' studies (Stukey & Eilks, 2014), with improvements to fit the current study.
-The questionnaires have been validated in accordance with accepted academic standards.
-This questionnaire contains a number of statements, for example, statements about the individual dimension with Alpha Cronbach (0.838) (for example, topics in science classes are very important to me - for my daily life), statements about the vocational dimension with Alpha Cronbach (0.772), (e.g., science classes are always about forming and building materials), statements about the societal dimension with Alpha Cronbach (0.806), (e.g., the topics in science classes are very important to society).
+The first study used a questionnaire that examined the attitudes of the ninth-grade students who participated in this study, including the control group, regarding the societal, individual, and vocational aspects.
+The questionnaire was constructed on the basis of Stukey & Eilks’ studies,27 with improvements to fit the current study, and validated in accordance with accepted academic standards.
+This questionnaire contains statements about the individual dimension with Cronbach’s alpha 0.838 (for example, “topics in science classes are very important to me for my daily life”), statements about the vocational dimension with Cronbach’s alpha 0.772 (e.g., “science classes are always about forming and building materials”), and statements about the societal dimension with Cronbach’s alpha 0.806 (e.g., “the topics in science classes are very important to society”).
 The questionnaire did not have opposite items.
 Students were asked to rate each item on a Likert scale between 1 (strongly disagree) and 5 (strongly agree).
-The questionnaire was found to be reliable and valid in previous studies (Alpha Cronbach ranges between (0.83 and 0.89) (Stukey & Eilks, 2014).
-The current study found reliability to be higher (0.934).
-The higher the score on the questionnaire are, the more positive the attitudes are.
+The questionnaire was found to be reliable and valid in previous studies (Cronbach’s alpha 0.83–0.89)27; we found reliability to be higher (0.934).
+The higher the scores on the questionnaire, the more positive the attitudes.

-The findings were analyzed according to the mean scores, the charts between the control groups and the experimental groups, and calculations of the t-test value, as well as analyses by Alpha-Cronbach, which also indicated the results by graphs of the two groups, regular and experimental, and statistical analysis.
+The findings were analyzed according to the mean scores, the charts between the control groups and the experimental groups, and t-test calculations, as well as Cronbach’s alpha and other statistical analyses.